hipspay/hips-ios-sdk-mpos/README.md

 Please make sure you tick all on this integration checklist to be Hips Certified.
 - [x] Make sure you pass any reference for the payment in the reference parameter or as meta data.
 - [x] Make sure the data is passed to the server by logging in to the Hips dashboard and look in the API logs
-- [x] If you get `requiresParameterDownload` = `true` in the response object you must run `HipsSDK.update()` function as soon as possible to make sure the terminal is up to date.
+- [x] If you get `requiresParameterDownload` = `true` in the response object you must run `Hips.update()` function as soon as possible to make sure the terminal is up to date.
 - [x] Before any transaction is performed, an activation must take place.
-It can be done via settings or by running `HipsSDK.activate().
+It can be done via settings or by running `Hips.activate().
 - [x] Before activation can take place, the device must be bluetooth paired.
 - [x] Do not delete the app if you have stored offline transactions (`requiresTransactionUpload`) before they are posted to Hips.